nm-l2tp/NetworkManager-l2tp/README.md

 * username/pasword credentials.
 * TLS certificates.

-For machine authentication is supports either:
+For machine authentication it supports either:
 * Pre-shared key (PSK).
 * TLS certificates.

+For TLS user certificate support, the ppp package has to have the EAP-TLS patch for pppd applied to the ppp source code (which many Linux distributions already do) :

+* https://www.nikhef.nl/~janjust/ppp/

+The configure script will attempt to determine if the EAP-TLS patch for pppd has been applied and will disable the build time TLS user certificate support if it can not detect it has been applied.

-This VPN plugin auto detect the following TLS certificate and private key file formats by looking at the file contents and not the file extension :
+This VPN plugin auto detects the following TLS certificate and private key file formats by looking at the file contents and not the file extension :
 * PKCS#12 certificates.
 * X509 certificates (PEM or DER).
 * PKCS#8 private keys (PEM or DER)
 * traditional OpenSSL RSA, DSA and ECDSA private keys (PEM or DER).

-For TLS user certificate support, the ppp package has to have the EAP-TLS patch for pppd applied to the ppp source code (which many Linux distributions already do) :

-* https://www.nikhef.nl/~janjust/ppp/

 For details on pre-built packages, known issues and build dependencies, please visit the Wiki :